-/pol/ - politics
+/pol/ - politically incorrect

-Take the red pill, anon
+take the red pill, anon

 New Reply